OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-21.md

 ## Joshua 21:11

 They gave them Kiriath Arba (that is, Hebron), with its surrounding pasturelands, in the hill country of Judah.
-(Arba was the ancestor of Anak.)
+(Arba was the father of the line of Anak.)

 ## Joshua 21:12